ajhawkings/ajhawkings/README.md

 ## Hi there, I'm Angus 👋

-I'm a first-year Computer Science student at the University of Edinburgh.
+I'm a second-year Computer Science student at the University of Edinburgh.

 Thanks for stopping by and make sure to have a great day!

 ## What I'm working on 👨‍💻
 - [ajhawkings/hawkings.me](https://github.com/ajhawkings/hawkings.me) - my personal website, built with [solid-start](https://github.com/solidjs/solid-start)
-- [ajhawkings/aoc24](https://github.com/ajhawkings/aoc24) - Advent of Code 2024 in Haskell

 ## Recent projects
 - [ajhawkings/conradmargoles](https://github.com/ajhawkings/conradmargoles) - A professional portfolio [website](https://conradmargoles.com) for a small London-based architectural firm using Next.js